sharonWU0505/minesweeper/README.md

 ## Design Ideas

-> - `square` in the Google Doc is called `cell` here
+> `square` in the Google Doc is called `cell` here

 #### Basics

 Firstly, I build this minesweeper by [React](https://reactjs.org/).
 And the project is bootstrapped by [Create React App](https://github.com/facebook/create-react-app), which is a reliable and well-designed project template provided by Facebook.

-In the web app, I totally rely on React [Hooks](https://reactjs.org/docs/hooks-reference.html) to deal with states, because data flows and changes of state due to actions are quite simple in the game.
-I do not include any state management tool which may be more suitable for larges-scale and complicated websites.
+In the web app, I totally rely on React [Hooks](https://reactjs.org/docs/hooks-reference.html) to deal with states, because data flows and changes of state from operations are quite simple in the game.
+I do not include any state management tool that may be more suitable for larges-scale and complicated websites.

 Other than React, [`styled-components`](https://www.npmjs.com/package/styled-components) and [`react95`](https://www.npmjs.com/package/react95) are used for styling and displaying Windows-like pages.

-#### Components Explained
+#### Components Explanation

 ##### The `Game` Component

 Due to cases that data from multiple components should be collected to judge the game's status and child components should communicate with each other.
-I decide to maintain shared states in the `Game` component, such as
+I decide to maintain shared states in the `Game` component.
+Those are

 - whether the game is `started` or not
 - whether the game is `ended` or not
-- the `cells`: I use an array of object to abstract a minesweeper, since it's easier to realize immutability on 1D array compared to 2D array.
+- `cells`: I use an array of object to abstract a minesweeper, since it's easier to realize immutability on 1D array compared to 2D array.
-- the `failedCell` causing the failure after clicking it
+- a `failedCell` causing the failure after clicking it

 This keep child components in sync.